TestGorilla LogoTestGorilla Logo

 Email and help center

-Devskiller alternatives for online pre-employment tests
+9 Best DevSkiller alternatives for online pre-employment tests

 1. TestGorilla

-testgorilla homepage
+TestGorilla homepage

-We’ve placed TestGorilla at the top of our DevSkiller alternatives because the quality of its features is unsurpassed.
+We’ve placed TestGorilla at the top of our DevSkiller alternatives because the quality of its key features is unsurpassed.

-TestGorilla offers 238 scientifically validated online tests to evaluate development skills and real-world job performance.
-For example, the UX/UI Design test assesses the ability to build useful and intuitive designs.
 Alternatively, the Flutter test evaluates how well a candidate can develop apps using the Flutter framework.

 Crucially, TestGorilla also offers extensive soft skills assessments, such as the Attention to Detail test or the Enneagram test